uid/caesar-web/usage.markdown

 3. Choose the caesar_production database.

-4. Go to Export, make sure Select All, SQL, and Save as File with template __DB__-%y-%m-%d, and gzipped.
+4. Go to Export, make sure Select All, SQL, and Save as File with template __DB__-%Y-%m-%d, and gzipped.

 5. Push Go.
 Put the resulting file in /afs/csail/proj/courses/6.005/caesar_backups/.